 One current Geography 494 opportunity is to assist Dr. Sally Horn and graduate students with studies of climate, fire, and human-environment interactions in Costa Rica and the southeastern United States.
-Graduate students Erik Johanson, Matt Kerr, and Matt Boehm are working with Professor Horn to determine how droughts over the past 10,000 years affected natural vegetation communities and fire regimes, and patterns of human-environment interaction.
+Graduate students Matt Kerr and Matt Boehm are working with Professor Horn to determine how droughts over the past 10,000 years affected natural vegetation communities and fire regimes, and patterns of human-environment interaction.
 We have scope to involve several Geography 494 students in these projects, based in the Department's Laboratory of Paleoenvironmental Research in the Science and Engineering Research Facility.

 The 494 students who work with Dr. Horn and graduate students are assigned to assist with particular research projects, but also learn about other ongoing studies of past global change.
-A big task this summer involves sampling cores for stable isotope analysis, but you will also get exposure to other kinds of lab work.
+Big tasks for this summer include sampling cores for stable isotope analysis, and counting charcoal particles that tell us about past wildfires, but you will also get exposure to other kinds of lab work.
 Participating in Geography 494 can give you the hands-on experience you may need on your resume for success in the job market or in graduate school.
 Contact Professor Sally Horn (shorn@utk.edu) if you are interested in the above or other possible opportunities to participate in research!